cezamee/Yoda/README.md

 ## 👀 Overview
 Yoda is an experimental network server using AF_XDP, eBPF, and a userspace TCP/IP stack (gVisor netstack).
-It provides stealth remote shell access, advanced packet filtering, and process hiding.
+It provides stealth remote shell access using websocket, advanced packet filtering, and process hiding.
 All networking (TCP/IP) is handled outside the Linux kernel, entirely in userspace.